 - Each sub-tenant or sub-user can maintain a distinct directory, user group, and CRM.
 Sub-tenants can manage and control all users and sub-user groups.
 They can create sub-tenants on their terms.
 They can even grant permission to a sub-tenant of theirs to add sub-tenants in a tree-branch fashion with separate rates, accounting, billing, and permissions for each.

-- A tenant enjoys several facilities in that they can create sub-tenant groups and monetize their hosted IP PBX service, creating their own VoIP service in a geographic location or across the world.
-Their sub-tenant is responsible for managing the downstream sub-tenants in a pyramid structure.
+- A tenant enjoys several facilities.
+They can create sub-tenant groups and monetize their hosted IP PBX service, creating their own VoIP service in a geographic location or across the world.
+Their sub-tenants are responsible for managing the downstream sub-tenants in a pyramid structure.

-It is a win-win situation for all, especially for large business organizations with multiple branches in different locations where they wish to keep each branch’s usage separate and yet under the same hosted IP PBX solution.
+- It is a win-win situation for all, especially for large business organizations with multiple branches in different locations.
+They can keep each branch’s usage separate and yet under the same hosted IP PBX solution.

-HoduBPS offers everything—scalability, integration, advanced AI integrations, modular components, white labeling, customization of language, currency, rates and lots more in its hosted IP PBX solutions.
-It also offers multi-tenant IP PBX business phone software and solutions tailored and set up to suit each individual user to get the best bang for your buck backed by top of the line services at down to earth prices the big names simply cannot match.
+HoduPBX offers scalability, integration, advanced AI integrations, modular components, white labeling, customization, and lots more in its hosted IP PBX solutions.
+It also offers multi-tenant IP PBX phone system and solutions tailored and set up to suit each user’s requirements.
+The big names simply cannot match.